adin11/online-payment-fraud-detection-system/README.md

-# Fraud Shield - Online Fraud Detection System:
+# Fraud Shield - Online Payment Fraud Detection System:
 **Live App Link - [Fraud Shield](https://fraudshield.fly.dev)**

 ## Problem Statment

-Online payment fraud is increasing rapidly in e-commerce/banking etc, causing financial losses and security risks for users and businesses.
+Online payment fraud's are increasing rapidly, causing financial losses and security risks for users and businesses.
 Traditional rule-based detection methods fail to adapt to evolving fraud patterns, creating the need for a smarter, real-time detection system.

 ## 🚀 Project Overview

 The **Online Fraud Detection App** is a real time machine learning-powered solution designed to identify fraudulent transactions.
-Built with **Streamlit**, it provides an interactive user interface where users can input live transaction details and receive instant fraud predictions.
+This app can help banks, digital wallets or payment platforms to automatically flag suspicious transactions, helping to prevent financial loss.
 The model analyzes transaction patterns and classifies them as **fraudulent** or **legitimate** based on trained data.
-This project aims to enhance online security and prevent financial fraud effectively.

-## Demo
+## Demo video
 https://github.com/user-attachments/assets/4a95d80f-96d1-49ca-a806-3364ac437dc3

 ## ⚙️Technical Details

 1. Programming Language: Python
-2. Libraries Used: pandas, numpy, matplotlib, seaborn, scikit-learn, XGBoost, imbalanced-learn
+2. Libraries Used: pandas, numpy, matplotlib, seaborn, scikit-learn, XGBoost, RandomUnderSampler, SMOTE
 3. Techniques Applied:
-    - Exploratory Data Analysis (EDA) with visualization
+    - Exploratory Data Analysis (EDA) for identifying fraud patterns
     - Handling class imbalance using SMOTE & RandomUnderSampler
-    - Feature engineering and label encoding
+    - Feature engineering and manual label encoding
     - Model training with Logistic Regression, Decision Tree, Random Forest, XGBoost
-    - Final model: Random Forest Classifier (Recall: 99%, Precision: 94%)
+    - Final model: Random Forest Classifier — achieved 99% recall and 94% precision, with a reduced decision threshold to   capture more fraudulent transactions
-    - Model evaluation using Confusion Matrix, ROC-AUC, Classification Report
+    - Model evaluation using, ROC-AUC(0.99), Classification Report
-    - Model Export: Saved with Joblib for deployment
+    - Model Export: Saved with the model and its artifacts using Joblib library
 4. Deployment: Deployed the app using **DOCKER**

 ## 📊 How It Works